mullaguraharish/Regression-Analysis-in-R/README.md

   * 2) Report your relation analysis with the following approaches
         * Simple linear regression analysis.
         * Simple non-linear regression analysis.
-  * 3) Calculate R 2 values in each of the above-mentioned case and finally conclude your results precisely.
+  * 3) Calculate R^2 values in each of the above-mentioned case and finally conclude your results precisely.

 ## Problem Solution